canonical/netplan/doc/netplan-yaml.md

   > Takes a boolean.
 Configures whether traffic may be sent back out of the
   > bridge port on which it was received.
 When this flag is false, then the
-  > bridge will not forward traffic back out of the receiving port.
+  > bridge does not forward traffic back out of the receiving port.
 When
-  > unset, the backend default will be used.
+  > unset, the back end `default` is be used.

 - **`port-mac-learning`** (scalar) – since **1.0**

   > Takes a boolean.
 Configures whether MAC address learning is enabled for
   > this bridge port.
-When unset, the kernel's default will be used.
+When unset, the kernel default is used.
-  > Currently supported on the `networkd` backend only.
+  > Currently supported on the `networkd` back end only.

 ## DHCP Overrides
 Several DHCP behaviour overrides are available.
 Most currently only have any